In-distribution adversarial attacks on object recognition models using gradient-free search: Introduction

+Neural networks are highly susceptible to small perturbations---2D rotations and translations~\cite{engstrom2018rotation}, image crops~\cite{srivastava2019minimal, azulay2019deep}, and even changes in the color space~\cite{mohapatra2020towards, hosseini2018semantic, shamsabadi2020colorfool}.
+Existing works have claimed that these failures lie out of the training data distribution, and attribute these failures to dataset bias~\cite{ilyas2019adversarial, lee2018simple, grosse2017statistical, karunanayake2024out, stutz2019disentangling}.
+Here, we put this hypothesis to test by training classification models on datasets with explicitly controlled train/test distributions, and searching for adversarial examples \textit{within} the training data distribution.

+Our key finding is that there is a widespread presence of adversarial examples within the training distribution, as illustrated in Fig.~\ref{fig:fig_schematic}(a).
+Thus, networks are highly susceptible to small perturbations not just out of the training distribution as previously known, but inside the training distribution as well.
+In practice, these in-distribution adversarial examples point to a highly worrisome problem---these failures bypass the need for a malicious agent to induce an error.
+These experiments are enabled by our gradient-free, evolutionary strategies (ES) based approach for finding in-distribution adversarial examples, which we call CMA-Search.

-We present results on in-distribution robustness identified using our proposed approach (\textit{CMA-Search}) across three levels of data complexity---(i) simplistic parametrically controlled data sampled from disjoint per-category uniform distributions (Sec.~\ref{subsec:simple_data}), (ii) parametric and controlled images of objects using our graphics pipeline (Sec.~\ref{subsec:graphics_data}), and (iii) natural image data from the ImageNet dataset~\cite{deng2009imagenet}(Sec.~\ref{subsec:imagenet_data}).
+We present results with CMA-Search across three levels of data complexity—(i) parametric data sampled from disjoint per-category uniform distributions, (ii) parametric and controlled data of rendered images, and (iii) natural image data from ImageNet and Co3D datasets.